 Replacing your driving licence if lost, stolen, defaced or destroyed

 Your driving licence consists of a photographic plastic card and a paper counterpart.
 If you lose, deface, or destroy one or both parts, you must apply for a replacement.
-You can apply for a replacement licence by submitting a DL1 form via the post or one of your local vehicle licensing offices.
+You can apply for a replacement licence (full or provisional) by submitting a DL1 application form.

 What you need to do